We use cookies on this website.

 Is my IT system compatible with an AI agent, or does everything need to be redesigned?

-In 95% of cases, no IS overhaul is necessary to integrate an AI agent.
-If your applications expose REST APIs (which is the case for all modern cloud tools: Salesforce, SAP S/4HANA, Microsoft 365, ServiceNow), integration is direct via secure connectors.
-For legacy systems (mainframe, AS/400, older Oracle databases), we deploy middleware that acts as a translator between the AI agent and your legacy systems, without modifying the latter.
-The initial architecture audit (1-2 weeks) precisely identifies the integration points and the optimal strategy according to your technical context.
+In 95% of cases, no system overhaul is required to integrate an AI agent.
+If your applications expose REST APIs (which is the case for all modern cloud tools: Salesforce, SAP S/4HANA, Microsoft 365, ServiceNow), integration is straightforward via secure connectors.
+For legacy systems (mainframes, AS/400, older Oracle databases), we deploy middleware that acts as a translator between the AI agent and your legacy systems, without modifying the latter.
+The initial architecture audit (1–2 weeks) precisely identifies the integration points and the optimal strategy based on your technical environment.

 How long does it take to integrate an AI agent into our systems?

-For a simple integration (1-3 systems with standard REST API such as Salesforce + Microsoft 365): allow 4-6 weeks for development, including testing and production launch.
-For a complex integration (5+ systems, cloud/on-premise mix, legacy systems, enhanced security requirements): allow 8-12 weeks.
-Our 5-phase methodology significantly speeds up the process: IT audit (1-2 weeks), architecture (1 week), connector development (2-4 weeks), end-to-end testing (2 weeks), production launch (1 week).
+For a simple integration (1–3 systems with standard REST APIs, such as Salesforce and Microsoft 365): allow 4–6 weeks for development, including testing and deployment.
+For a complex integration (5+ systems, a mix of cloud and on-premises environments, legacy systems, and enhanced security requirements): allow 8–12 weeks.
+Our 5-phase methodology significantly accelerates timelines: IT audit (1–2 weeks), architecture (1 week), connector development (2–4 weeks), end-to-end testing (2 weeks), and deployment (1 week).
 The use of certified native connectors for standard applications reduces integration time by 50%.

 Can the AI agent securely access our sensitive data?